r7kamura/vscode-ruby-light/README.md

 ![demo](images/selection-ranges.gif)

-Select the appropriate range when the "Extend Selection" command is triggered.
+Select the appropriate ranges when the VSCode's "Expand Selection" command is triggered.

-This command has a default shortcut assigned to:
+This command has the following shortcut keys assigned by default:

-- <kbd>Ctrl + Shift + ArrowRight</kbd> for Mac
+- <kbd>Ctrl + Shift + ArrowRight</kbd> on Mac
-- <kbd>Ctrl + Alt + ArrowRight</kbd> for Windows
+- <kbd>Ctrl + Alt + ArrowRight</kbd> on Windows